 The University of Connecticut General Obligation Bonds are issued pursuant to the Master Indenture of Trust, as amended (the "Master Indenture"), and are secured by the full faith and credit of the University and are additionally secured by the pledge of and a lien upon the State Debt Service Commitment.
 The State Debt Service Commitment is defined by the Act and the Master Indenture as the commitment by the State to pay an annual amount for the punctual payment of Special Debt Service Requirements on securities issued as general obligations of the University, as the same shall arise and shall become due and payable.
-Special Debt Service Requirements on term General Obligation Bonds and interest accruing thereon.
+Special Debt Service Requirements include, among other things, the principal on serial General Obligation Bonds or sinking fund installments on term

+General Obligation Bonds and interest accruing thereon.
 As of the date of delivery of the 2018 Bonds, the University's General Obligation Bonds principal outstanding will be \$1,385,710,000.

 The University of Connecticut also has issued Special Obligation Bonds pursuant to the Special Obligation Indenture of Trust, dated as of January 1, 1997, between the University, as Issuer, and U.S. Bank National Association, as successor to State Street Bank & Trust Company, as Trustee, as amended (the "Special Obligation Master Indenture").
 The Board of Trustees approved the Special Obligation Master Indenture on November 8, 1996.
 Unlike the UCONN 2000 General Obligation Bonds that are paid from the State's General Fund, debt service on the Special Obligation Bonds is paid from certain pledged revenues, including student fees of the University as defined in the Special Obligation Master Indenture.
-To date, ten projects have been authorized to receive \$374,180,000 of the UCONN 2000 Special Obligation Bond proceeds, and some of these projects also were supported by State General Obligation Bonds or other funding.
-See "GOVERNANCE, ACADEMIC PROGRAMS AND CAMPUSES - Status of UCONN 2000 Projects" in this Appendix A. As of the date of delivery of the 2018 Bonds, the Special Obligation Bonds principal outstanding, will be \$240,980,000.
+To date, not including the 2018 Bonds, nine projects have been authorized to receive \$189,180,000 of the UCONN 2000 Special Obligation Bond proceeds, and some of these projects also were supported by State General Obligation Bonds or other funding.
+See "GOVERNANCE, ACADEMIC PROGRAMS AND CAMPUSES - Status of UCONN 2000 Projects" in this Appendix A. As of the date of delivery of the 2018 Bonds, the Special Obligation Bonds principal outstanding, not including the 2018 Bonds, will be \$99,255,000.